-Such children are often diagnosed as having learning disabilities or attention deficit hyperactivity disorder (ADHD), and interventions are prescribed.
+Such children are often diagnosed as having learning disabilities or attention deficit disorder (ADHD or ADD), and interventions are prescribed.
 Many improve, sometimes dramatically.
 But others, despite educational services and medical help, continue to have problems.
 Some fall further behind; others burn out and give up trying.
 The vexing question is “Why?”

 Signs of Executive-Function Deficit

 In addition to the learning or attention deficit problems such children exhibit, many also display executive-function (EF) deficits.
 They lack the abilities to handle frustration, start and complete tasks, recall and follow multi-step directions, stay on track, plan, organize, and self-monitor.
 ADHD therapists and other professionals who can evaluate and diagnose ADHD typically point out executive-function problems, but many families dismiss them as less critical than other learning challenges.
 However, it is clear that effective executive functioning is a key factor in remedying academic difficulties.